 The Profit line indicates how much money you will have left over once you deduct bills, expenses and internal labor costs from the invoiced total.
 You can track and compare this number across periods to detect what affects your profit margins – overserviced hours, more expensive resources, higher outsourced costs, etc.

-If you link multiple confirmed quotes with the same retainer, Scoro will add up the hours and the sums on the quotes to come up with the budget.
+If you link multiple confirmed quotes with the same retainer, Scoro will add up the hours and sums on the quotes to create the budget.

 If you add a task bundle in a single-period view, the days for the tasks are counted from the beginning of that period to ensure easier task management.
 If you add a task bundle while all periods are filtered out, the days for the added tasks are counted from the project start date.